ardf/password_utils/Readme.md

 # Overview

-`password_utils` is a Python package for strong password checking.
+`password_lib` is a Python package for strong password checking.
 It validates password strength based on length, lowercase/uppercase characters, special characters, and digits.
 Enhance your application's security with ease.

 ## Requirements